microsoft/azuredevopslabs/labs/vstsextend/whitesource/readme.md

 1. You will need a **Visual Studio Team Services Account**.
 If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

-1. You will need a **Personal Access Token** to set up your project using the Demo Generator.
+1. You will need a **Personal Access Token** to set up your project using the **VSTS Demo Generator**.
 Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} for instructions to create your token.

     {% include note.html content= "You should treat Personal Access Tokens like passwords.
 It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}